FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 [QueueName]Tries     = [value]       # Optional.
 The number of times the worker should attempt to run in the event an unexpected exit code occurs.
 Defaults to 5
 [QueueName]Sleep     = [value]       # Optional.
 The number of seconds the worker should sleep if no new jobs are in the queue.
 Defaults to 5
 [QueueName]StartSecs = [value]       # Optional.
 How long a job should run for to be considered successful.
-Defaults to 1 [QueueName]Email     = [value]       # Optional.
+Defaults to 1 [QueueName]Delay     = [value]       # Optional.
 Time in seconds a job should be delayed before returning to the ready queue.
 Defaults to 0
 ```

 Add one `queue[QueueName] = [queueName]` entry in your EB environmental variables for each queue you want to run.
 The rest of the parameters are optional.